 Step 1.
-Big picture: Planetary and Synoptic Scales.
-(2-3 minutes)
+Big picture (2-3 minutes)

-- Satellite imaging Show the clouds over Vancouver's part of North America, and make one or two comments. - Surface Pressure Map and Frontal Boundaries look for today's high/low pressure centers, and frontal boundaries that are relevant for current or past Vancouver weather, and then follow these directions:

-1. Discuss where the high/low pressure are centers today that are relevant for Vancouver.

-2. Point out where the frontal boundaries lie on the map (Cold front = Strong winds, heavy precipitation, cooling temperatures) (Warm front = light winds, light to medium precipitation, warming temperatures) for those fronts relevant for Vancouver.

-- 25 kPa Winds / Pressure - look for ridges and troughs in the jet stream - the narrow band of high winds over North America and the northeast Pacific ocean - then follow these directions:

-1. Discuss if the jet stream is forming a ridge, trough, or zonal flow over or near Vancouver.

-2. Show how this changes or evolves over the next few days.

-50 kPa Geopotential Height (Anomaly) - look for regions of anomalously high and low geopotential heights (red = high pressure and blue = low pressure), and then follow these directions:

-1. Point out the locations of high/low geopotential height centers over North America today, focusing on ones relevant to Vancouver weather.

-- 2. Discuss if they stay stationary or if they move. - 3.
-Show how they change over time. - 2 meter Temperature Anomaly look for regions that have unseasonably high and low temperatures (red and blue, respectively) as are (or will) affect Vancouver.
-Compare these regions to the locations of high and low 50 kPa geopotential heights (the last link), and then follow these directions: - 1.
+- Satellite imaging Show the clouds over Vancouver's part of North America, and make one or two comments. - Surface Pressure Map and Frontal Boundaries look for today's high/low pressure centers, and frontal boundaries, and then follow these directions: - 1.
+Discuss where the high/low pressure are centers today. - 2.
+Point out where the frontal boundaries lie on the map.
+(Cold front = Strong winds, heavy precipitation, cooling temperatures) (Warm front = light winds, light to medium precipitation, warming temperatures) - 25 kPa Winds / Pressure look for ridges and troughs in the jet stream the narrow band of high winds over North America then follow these directions: - 1.
+Discuss if the jet stream is forming a ridge, trough, or zonal flow over Vancouver. - 2.
+Show how this changes over the next few days. - 50 kPa Geopotential Height (Anomaly) look for regions of anomalously high and low geopotential heights (red = high, warmer temperatures at surface and blue = low, cooler temperatures at surface), and then follow these directions: - 1.
+Point out the locations of high/low geopotential height centers over North America today. - 2.
+Discuss if they stay stationary or if they move. - 3.
+Show how they change over time. - 2 meter Temperature Anomaly look for regions that have unseasonably high and low temperatures (red and blue, respectively) compare these regions to the locations of high and low 50 kPa geopotential heights (the last link), and then follow these directions: - 1.
 Point out the hotter regions, and the cooler regions. - 2.
 Discuss the extremity of the anomalies. - 3.
 Show how they move/change over the next few days, comparing the change to the movement of the 50 kPa geopotential height anomaly systems.

 Step 2.
-Close to home.
-Mesoscale and Regional/Local Scales.
-(2-3 minutes)
+Close to home (2-3 minutes)

-Mean Sea Level Pressure and 10m Winds - look at the pressure and winds over the next 2-3 days, and then follow these directions: (Where are the winds coming from, how will this impact the weather coming up?)

-1. Point out the high/low pressure centres that exist today, relevant for Vancouver.
+- Mean Sea Level Pressure and 10m Winds look at the pressure and winds over the next 2-3 days, and then follow these directions: (Where are the winds coming from, how will this impact the weather coming up?) - 1.
+Point out the high/low pressure centres that exist today.